Rule 13: Appointment, Qualifications, and Compensation of Counsel for Indigent Defendants.

 (2) The services or time of a paralegal, law clerk, secretary, legal assistant, or other administrative assistants shall not be reimbursed.
 Normal overhead expenses also shall not be reimbursed.

-(3) The following expenses will be reimbursed without prior approval if reasonably necessary to the representation of the indigent party:
+(3) Prior Approval Not Required: The following expenses will be reimbursed without prior approval if reasonably necessary to the representation of the indigent party:

-(C) Lodging where an overnight stay is required at actual costs, if supported by a receipt, not to exceed the current authorized executive branch rates;
+(B) Lodging where an overnight stay is required at actual costs, if supported by a receipt, not to exceed the current authorized executive branch rates as published by the Tennessee Department of Finance and Administration for in-state and out-of-state travel;

-(E) Parking at actual costs up to ten dollars per day if supported by a receipt;
+(D) Parking at actual costs up to twenty dollars ($20) per day if supported by a receipt;

-(F) Photocopying - Black and White Copies -
+(E) Photocopying -- Black and White Copies --

 (i) In-house copying at a rate not to exceed seven cents ($0.07) per page;